zarzn/dealbot_fe/README.md

-# AI Agentic Deals System - Frontend
+# RebatOn - Frontend

-This repository contains the frontend application for the AI Agentic Deals System, built with Next.js.
+This repository contains the frontend application for the RebatOn platform, built with Next.js.

 ## Table of Contents